 Here we detailed an approach where we recorded from cells in the larval zebrafish that were encoding for a behavioral variable, in this case eye-position, followed by registering the light microscopic images to an electron microscopic volume to locate the same cells.
 We were able to reconstruct 22 integrator cells for which we had both function and structure.
 This procedure revealed the existence of distinct groups of cells that make up the ipsilateral integrator circuit.
 By inferring the neurotransmitter identity of the cells, we show that there are at least two distinct groups of cells in the integrator circuit.
 An excitatory, ipsilaterally projecting population and an inhibitory contralaterally projecting population.
 We also find evidence for a third, new, ipsilateral and contralaterally projecting population.
 Finally we provide the first conclusive evidence for synapses between integrator neurons.
-This high-throughput approach can be extended to multiple cells in the same animal, to provide rich functional and structural information from multiple cells to understand neural circuits in organisms.
+This high-throughput approach can be extended to multiple cells in the same animal, to provide rich functional and structural information from multiple cells to understand neural circuits in organisms. [some mentions of persistent activity needed and broad mechanistic relevance]

 It has long been theorized that positive feedback could be a mechanism that can explain long persistent time scales of neuronal activity.
 Here we present evidence that the ’ipsi’ group of cells in this study is a strong candidate that can setup positive feedback.
 Eight of the reconstructed cells had ipsilaterally projecting axons.
 The somata of almost all the neurons in the ipsi group lie within close to the medial most peak of cell somata, making them most likely excitatory.
 The axons and dendrites of these cells display a planar organization.
 The majority of its input synapses lie along a plane approximately normal to the rostro-caudal axis.
 This suggests that these cells are setup to broadly sample from axon that traverse the RC axis.
 This fact is also evident in the projection pattern of the axons from this group of cells.
 Its axons travel along the RC axis, and its output synapses lie along a plane approximately normal to its dendrites (Sup.
 Fig).
 Finally, we also observed conclusive chemical synapses from one ipsilataterally projecting integrator cell onto another ipsilaterally projecting integrator cell.
 These facts point to the ipsi group of cells as the most likely candidate for establishing positive feedback in the integrator circuit.